 The power of books and the English landscape

-World Book Day celebrates books, extraordinary books that transport us, that take us beyond ourselves - but to a recognisable place.
+Extraordinary books can transport us and take us beyond ourselves - and some even transport us to recognisable places from around the South West.
 Often we are ambushed by the words, words that touch us and unlock our heart.

 We all view the world though our own unique experience and as an archaeologist I see the beauty of our countryside as the expression of the many generations that worked and shaped it, a precious jewel to be conserved.

 Writers evoke the many moods of places, places like Thomas Hardy’s Dorset or Winston Graham’s Cornwall.